8fold/site-joshbruce.com/content/public/finances/concepts/content.md

 Mutual fund
 :    A collection of assets held in trust; usually represented as shares using pooled resources of the shareholders and available to the public. *Mutual fund shareholders are not direct owners of the assets being purchased and do not have voting privileges.*

+Realized
+:    Whether or not a capital gain or loss has occurred. *The point at which we can say money has been earned or lost.*

+Unrealized
+:    Whether or not a capital gain or loss *would* occur. *The point at which we can have an idea of the fair market value of an asset; an appraisal on a house, for example, establishes the unrealized gain or loss in value.*

 Saving
 :    You receive income in the form of currency and hold it.